What is LIVA?

 Listing and country meet basic criteria of data integrity (this excludes, for instance, the countries Argentina, Brazil, Venezuela and Zimbabwe).

 These criteria lead to a database with 500,000+ company-year observations for 45,000+ individual companies, identified by their Compustat gvkey.
-The database is available for researchers on WRDS and through the interactive app on this website.
+The database is available on this website through the interactive app and for download.

 How are country and industry determined?